dung-thao/dung-thao/README.md

 Here are some ideas to get you known about me:
 - 🔭 I’m a girl with lots of enthusiasm in Human Resources
-- 🌱 I’m currently looking you for awesome job.
-Can you hear me ?
+- 🌱 I’m currently looking you for our awesome job.
 - 📫 How to reach me:
 https://www.linkedin.com/in/dung-thao/